 - 6.1 Rifle and Equipment Check: Prior to the commencement of the competition each competitor's rifle shall be checked to ensure compliance with Sections 3 and 4 of these Rules.
-Classic Calibre rifles shall be checked by a person with expertise in this field. - 6.2 Position and Detail: The Host Branch / Club shall draw by ballot prior to the commencement of each event a competitors firing position and detail number.
-Left-handed shooters may be given the last position/s on the firing line in each detail. - 6.3 Sighting Shots: A minimum 30 minute practice detail will be allowed for competitors before the commencement of each competition.
-Once the competition has begun, no shots will be allowed to be fired from the rifle used in the competition during breaks, i.e. waiting time between details, changing of targets etc. - 6.4 Briefing: Competitors shall be called together prior to the commencement of the competition and the National Chairman or appointed nominee will brief them on the following:- - 6.4.1 Timing procedures and the penalties in these Rules for timing infringements.
+Classic Calibre rifles shall be checked by a person with expertise in this field. - 6.2 Position and Detail: The Host Branch / Club shall draw by ballot prior to the commencement of each event a competitor's firing position and detail number.
+Left-handed shooters may be given the last position/s on the right-hand end of the firing line in each detail. - 6.3 Sighting Shots: A minimum of 30 minutes practice will be allowed for competitors before the commencement of each match.
+This may be in the form of short periods in detail groups.
+Once the match begins, no shots will be allowed to be fired from the rifle to be used in the match during breaks, i.e. waiting time between details, changing of targets, etc. - 6.4 Briefing: Competitors shall be called together prior to the commencement of the competition and the National Chairman or appointed nominee will brief them on the following:- - 6.4.1 Timing procedures and the penalties in these Rules for timing infringements. - 6.4.2 The penalties in these Rules for cross-fires and extra shots on targets. - 6.4.3 The procedure outlined in these Rules for appeals, the fee to be employed and the names of the members of the Appeals Committee. - 6.4.4 The procedure for dealing with misfires outlined in these Rules. - 6.4.5 The procedure for dealing with a stuck live round. - 6.5 Competitors: Each detail will be called to the firing line prior to the commencement of their event and the following information given to them (if required) by the Range Officer: name, competitor number, position number, event to be contested, mode of fire, distance to the targets and the time limit.
+The Range Officer will then check the number of rounds displayed is correct and that all shooters are ready, and then proceed with the course of fire. - 6.6 Disruption to Competition: Once a competition has begun it is to continue without unnecessary delays to its completion.
+Range Officers are required to exercise their discretion in regards to circumstances that may affect the successful completion of the competition. - 6.7 Targets: All targets used for National Championships are to be approved by the Lever Action Sub Committee and ratified by the SSAA National Board, and be printed on target grade paper.
+See Appendix 1 for Approved Target List.

-- 6.4.2 The penalties in these Rules for cross-fires and extra shots on targets. - 6.4.3 The procedure outlined in these Rules for appeals, the fee to be employed and the names of the members of the Appeals Committee. - 6.4.4 The procedure for dealing with misfires outlined in these Rules. - 6.4.5 The procedure for dealing with a stuck live round. - 6.5 Competitors: Each detail will be called to the firing line prior to the commencement of their event and the following information given to them (if required) by the Range Officer: name, competitor number, position number, event to be contested, mode of fire, distance to the targets and the time limit.
-The Range Officer will then check that the number of rounds displayed is correct and that all shooters are ready, and then proceed with the course of fire. - 6.6 Disruption to Competition: Once a competition has begun it is to continue without unnecessary delays to its completion.
-Range Officers are required to exercise their discretion in regards to circumstances that may affect the successful completion of the competition. - 6.7 Targets: All targets used for National Championships are to be approved by the Lever Action Sub Committee and ratified by the SSAA National Board, and be printed on target grade paper. - 6.8 Approved Targets: The Discipline Chairman shall provide a list (with catalogue numbers) of all targets approved under Rule 6.7. - 6.9 The Timed Fire event may only be held at venues with mechanical turning Targets which have automated / electronic timing.
+6.8 The Timed Fire event may only be held at venues with mechanical turning Targets which have automated / electronic timing.
 If not available an alternative event must be selected by the Host Branch / Club instead.